giusepperaffa/si-tool-infrastructure-test/README.md

-# si-tool-infrastructure-test
-Serverless Inspector Tool - Test repository for infrastructure code
+# Serverless Inspector Tool - Test Repository
+Repository used by the Serverless Inspector Tool in **infrastructure** code test mode.

+It contains a collection of Python files obtained by mapping into Python dictionaries YAML files from the Serverless Framework examples (AWS only).